scalameta/scalafmt/docs/configuration.md

 [optional braces](https://dotty.epfl.ch/docs/reference/other-new-features/indentation.html)
 region spans at least as many lines and isn't followed by an end marker, one will be inserted.

+> The lines computation ignores additional lines in multiline strings or comments.

+> We will not insert end markers if the statement is not part of a template body or
+> a multiline block.
+Doing so might turn a single-stat expression (which doesn't
+> require significant indentation handling) into a multi-stat block.

 ## Vertical Multiline

 Since: v1.6.0.